pavpen/cpp-operation-log/README.md

 A small C++ library for logging debug messages, such as function entry and exit, dumping variables, and creating `std::ostream` messages.

-It has a basic plain-text formatter, and HTML formatter which can be used to log raw HTML messages (e.g., you can send 3D scenes to you log).
+It has a basic plain-text formatter, and an HTML formatter which can be used to log raw HTML messages (e.g., you can send 3D scenes to you log).
 Other formatters can be added.